ka-cyber/NeuroMesh/README.md

 utils/evaluation.py

-Model-specific code and segmentation implementations are located in:
+Model implementations are located in:

 models/

-The repository also contains analysis and sanity-check figures under:
+The repository also contains analysis and sanity-check figures in:

 figures/